 Ohio motor vehicle laws do require certain operators to wear a helmet when driving a motorcycle, so you should familiarize yourself with Ohio law.
 Operators under the age of eighteen, operators with a “temporary instruction permit” and operators licensed with a "novice" designation are generally required to wear helmets.
 In most cases, if the operator is required to wear a helmet, any passengers are also required to wear helmets.
-Additional information on helmet laws can be found at the Ohio Bureau of Motor Vehicles’ website: http://ohiobmv.com
+Additional information on helmet laws can be found at the Ohio Bureau of Motor Vehicles’ website: http://bmv.ohio.gov

 .
 You should also check to see if your insurance company requires you to wear a helmet.

-Q: Might my motorcycle insurance my policy cover me if I ride someone else’s motorcycle?
+Q: Will my motorcycle insurance policy cover me if I ride someone else’s motorcycle?

-A: You’ll need to read your policy or ask your agent or insurance company this question since the answer and policy language can vary.
+A: You’ll need to read your policy or ask your agent or insurance company this question since the answer can vary based on the specific policy language.
 Your insurance policy might not provide coverage if you ride a friend’s motorcycle or if you let a friend borrow your motorcycle.

 Q: What factors are taken into account to determine my premium?

 A: Factors include the motorcycle’s engine size, its age, your driving record, your location and how often you ride.
 Be sure to ask your insurance agent or company if you can receive a discount for belonging to an association such as the American Motorcycle Association or for taking safety courses.

-Q: Will my insurance cover any passengers on my motorcycle?
+Q: Will my insurance cover injuries to passengers on my motorcycle?

 A: Your policy’s liability coverage pays on your behalf for another person’s injuries or death from an accident if you were found to be at fault, which would include coverage for any passenger on your motorcycle who might be injured or killed in such an accident.
 You may also want to consider purchasing optional medical payments coverage.
 This coverage pays for necessary medical and funeral expenses incurred by you or your passengers due to an accident, regardless of whose fault it is.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
 It was originally prepared by Mary Jo Hudson, former director of the Ohio Department of Insurance.
 It was updated by Deborah Kenney, attorney and Director of Claims Operational Excellence for The Motorists Insurance Group’s Columbus office.